nikozdev/somigame/doc/readme.md

 > what the hero can build should depend on their powers
 - there should be a skill tree
 > few branches that should give different useful abilities
+### audio
+- i wanna have music and sounds
+> separate namespace with its own components
+> a minimalistic library for 2d sound
+> > there are advices to use portaudio for such cases
 ### interface
 - there should be some panels and windows to open
 > status window